TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/polyArticle/polySvgArticle1.md

 ![Image description](/scriptorium/polySvgArticle/PolyGridGlow.webp)

-And finally, here is a CodePen so you can mess around with it yourself.
+And finally, here is a Component of it so you can mess around with it yourself.

-## Foreword

-First, I hope you enjoyed this or found it interesting!
-I love making things like this it's highly flexible, interesting, and I could really see it making fun backgrounds for websites.
-I hope you learned something from this.
-And if you want to check out more of my stuff, you can visit my website https://www.kadenwildauer.com/ or wait for my next article it's sure to be interesting!